LWKJJONAK/Quantum_Neural_Network_Classifiers/README.md

 ```
 (Here, we acknowledge the valuable input from Dr. Erlebacher)

-In addition, for better compatibility, use version 1.7 or higher of Julia.
+In addition, for better compatibility, use version 1.7 of Julia.

 ## Contents